 Administrative access should also be used to control Audit Events, see 4.14 for additional details.

-Security Profiles defined in Part 7 describe required algorithms and required key lengths.
-Key length requirements may be specified as a range, i.e., 1024-2048.
+Security Profiles listed in Part 7 describe required algorithms and required key lengths.
+Key length requirements are often specified as a range, i.e., 1024-2048.
 It is important that an OPC UA Application supports the entire range for its ApplicationInstanceCertificate.
 This allows an end user to generate a key (ApplicationInstanceCertificate) that meets their security requirements.
-This may extend the period of time for which the given Security profile can be used.
-For example, key lengths less than 2048 are already considered insecure, but if an end user generates certificates for the high end of the range (2048), the application might still be considered secure (depending on the other algorithms).
+This often extends the period of time for which the given Security profile can be used.
+For example, key lengths less than 2048 are already considered insecure, but if an end user generates certificates for the high end of the range (2048), the application could still be considered secure (depending on the other algorithms).

 OPC UA supports a robust Alarm and Condition information model which includes the ability to disable alarms, shelve alarms, and to generally manage alarms.
 Alarm processing and management is an important part of maintaining efficient control of a plant.
 From a security point of view it is important that this avenue be adequately protected, to ensure that a rogue agent does not create a dangerous or financial situation.
 OPC UA provides the tools required for this protection, but the implementer needs to ensure that they are exercised correctly.
 All functions that allow changes to the running environment are able to generate Audit Events and are to be restricted to appropriate users.